 In 1962 the Newland St. John's school was rebuilt on a site behind the church, as a primary school only.
 The land once occupied by the school buildings is now a sheltered housing complex (seen towards the bottom right of the aerial photo below).
 For the school's website, click here.

 In the 1970's several large housing estates were built in the central area of the parish between Dunswell and Newland, which is quite a distance from either St. John's or St. Faith's.
 Michael Vickers, vicar of St Johns from 1967-1981, tried to get a community centre built on one of the estates, but without success, though a Sunday School was run at Parkstone Primary School for a time.
 It was not until 1998 that with much planning and preparation, The Riverside Church was started, originally meeting in the Riverside Community Centre but later moving into Parkstone Primary School hall.

 Looking to the future, St. John's Church continues to grow as God's people, and we are looking at the best ways to make the most of our buildings.
 The large number of children and young peoples' groups need places to meet, and an easily accessible area is needed for meeting and chatting together before and after services.
 Access for disabled people also could be improved.
-Plans are in hand to reorder the interior of the building and create further meeting space adjacent to the main entrance.
+Plans are in hand to create further meeting space adjacent to the main entrance.

 (below - an aerial view of St. John's today)